Website Manager

 • "Authorized" means the individual has been registered as a volunteer in the current Membership Year and passed the background check.
 And,

-• The Region uses a variety of platforms for game schedules where referees log in and sign up to referee games - the Region does not have a referee assignor.
+• The Region uses an online for game assignments where referees log in and sign up to referee games - our Region does not have a referee assignor.

 Paying Volunteers